saylordotorg/course_hist212/Unit11.md

+---
+layout: default
+title: "HIST212: Introduction to United States History - Reconstruction to the Present"
+course_description: "An examination of the major political, economic, and social changes that took place in America from the end of the Civil War in 1865 through the first decade of the twenty-first century."
+next: ../Unit12
+previous: ../Unit10
+---
 **Unit 11: New World Disorder** <span id="11"></span> **Our final unit will evaluate trends in U.S. history during the 1990s and early 2000s.
 Following the collapse of the Soviet Union, the United